GU-CLASP/language-and-perception/meetings.md

   * I. Vulić and N. Mrkšić.
 Specialising word vectors for lexical entailment.
 In Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long Papers), pages 1134–1145.
 Association for Computational Linguistics, 2018 (recommended by Bill) 2018-10-08 [link](http://aclweb.org/anthology/N18-1103)

-  * ACL 2018 report by Mehdi Ghanimifard: [link](https://docs.google.com/presentation/d/13zAcf5jFV516Q-fL9gwS_0NahTc5_EWxLkap3sShc4E/edit?usp=sharing)
+  * ACL 2018 report by Mehdi Ghanimifard 2018-09-21: [link](https://docs.google.com/presentation/d/13zAcf5jFV516Q-fL9gwS_0NahTc5_EWxLkap3sShc4E/edit?usp=sharing)

   * Matteo Mossio and Dario Taraborelli.
 Action-dependent perceptual invariants: From ecological to sensorimotor approaches.
 Consciousness and cognition, 17(4):1324-1340, 2008. (recommended by Sylvie) 2018-06-01